 Just south of the Maryland-Pennsylvania border, water exiting the Conowingo Dam meets the tidal portion of the river.
 Below the dam, striped bass, white perch, channel catfish, and other species are common.
 Along Maryland’s western shoreline, the river accessed by visiting Susquehanna State Park or the City of Havre De Grace.

-Near Havre De Grace, the Susquehanna merges with Chesapeake Bay along the Susquehanna Flats.
+Near Havre De Grace, the Susquehanna merges with the Chesapeake Bay along the Susquehanna Flats.
 The flats area is dominated by countless acres of submerged aquatic grasses.
 In early spring, this unique habitat becomes a major spawning ground and nursery for striped bass and other species.